Fabian Molina

-Fabian Molina (born 8 July 1990 in Uster) is a Swiss politician of the Social Democratic Party (SP) and a member of the National Council.
+Fabian Molina (born 8 July 1990) is a Swiss politician who currently serves on the National Council for the Social Democratic Party since 2018.
+He succeeded Tim Guldimann and became the youngest member of the National Council (Switzerland) ever to be elected aged 28.
+He previously served as President of the Young Socialists between 2014 and 2016 as well as on the Cantonal Council of Zürich from 2017 to 2018.
+Since 2019, he is co-president of Swissaid.

+Early life and education

+Molina was born 8 July 1990 in Uster, Switzerland to Jorge Molina, a print shop owner, who came to Switzerland from Chile in 1982 after being imprisoned thirteen times for socialist activisim and being a supporter of Salvador Allende.
+He has two elder half-brothers and a younger brother and primarily was raised in Illnau-Effretikon.
+Molina completed his Matura in 2011, after failing one year prior and continued to study at University of Zürich where he majored in History and Philosophy (didn't graduate).

 Political career

 Fabian Molina joined the SP in 2006.
 From 2007 to 2009, he was a board member of SP Illnau-Effretikon.
 At the same time, in 2008, he founded the social democratic youth wing (Juso) Illnau-Effretikon.
 In 2009, he was elected Co-President of the Juso Canton Zurich.
 In 2010, he was elected to the municipal council of Illnau-Effretikon, where he served until his resignation in 2016.
 In 2015, he was a candidate for the Swiss National Council on the list of SP in the Canton of Zurich.
 On national level, Fabian Molina presided the Juso Switzerland from March 2014 and announced his resignation as a president in June 2016 at Juso Switzerland's 2016 annual meeting and expressed a desire for a female successor.
 In August 2017, he joined the Zurich Cantonal Council for the Pfäffikon constituency.

 On 15 March 2018 he moved up as National Council after his predecessor Tim Guldimann's resignation.
 In the 2019 parliamentary elections, Molina was able to defend its seat in the National Council with 81,905 votes.
+He became a member of the Foreign Affairs Committee of the National Council, to which he still belongs today.
+In addition, he serves as Head of Foreign Policy for the SP Switzerland and, in this capacity, represents his party in the presidium of the Party of European Socialists and in the Progressive Alliance.
+In this role, he regularly represents the SP Switzerland at international conferences.

+In the 2019 parliamentary elections, Molina was re-elected to the National Council with 81,905 votes.
+He also became a member of the Parliamentary Control Committee.
+After the 2023 elections, he joined the Security Policy Committee.
+Since August 2025, he has been a member of the Parliamentary Assembly of the Council of Europe.